styluxlive/styluxlive.github.io/content/blog/data-visualization/index.md

 ## Charts

-Hugo Blox supports the popular [Plotly](https://plot.ly/) format for interactive data visualizations.
+CkritBuilder supports the popular [Plotly](https://plot.ly/) format for interactive data visualizations.
 With Plotly, you can design almost any kind of visualization you can imagine!

 Save your Plotly JSON in your page folder, for example `line-chart.json`, and then add the `{{</* chart data="line-chart" */>}}` shortcode where you would like the chart to appear.